-PS4 PRO Solid State Drive (SSD)—The Ultimate Guide
+PS4 PRO Solid State Drive (SSD) Upgrade – The Best Options

 PlayStation 4 Pro is undoubtedly a very powerful game console that stands out in many aspects in the video game space, and boasts some of real solid features that unarguably make it a mighty high-end game console designed for professional gamers.

 According to the modern standards, PS4 Pro is impressive in everything, except that related to storage.
 In fact, this is almost the only weak side in this mighty game console, that, to professionals, it’s a major drawback indeed.

 Unarguably, Solid State Drive (SSD) is the best storage upgrade for PS4 Pro in terms of performance.
 It offers up to 50% performance boost.
 And now, especially after Sony added a new feature to the PS4 System Software called Boost Mode, which is designed solely for PS4 Pro model, users can take more advantages of the power of SSD with their console.